Image2

 Essentially, they’re assessing the overall condition of your drain system to determine if any costly repairs, replacements, or cleaning is needed.

-Once the sewer line inspection wraps up, the technician will review their findings with you.
+Once the sewer line inspection wraps up, the technician will analyze their findings with you.
 This discussion allows them to recommend any necessary next steps, whether that’s:

 • Hydrojetting to blast away tough clogs